 - arrive at your allocated time at the hospital main entrance.
-There you will be met by a member of hospital staff who will escort or direct you to the ward and support you through the process of accessing the ward area - use the face mask provided in clinical areas - use hand gel on arrival at the hospital - use hand gel again on arrival at the ward or department - use hand gel frequently during the time you are in the ward, especially if you touch anything or anyone (we ask that you avoid any unnecessary contacts and respect physical distancing) - maintain the recommended physical distance (2 metres) wherever possible even if the person has previously been in your household or social bubble.
+There you will be met by a member of hospital staff who will escort or direct you to the ward and support you through the process of accessing the ward area - use the face mask provided on entry to the hospital or wear your own face covering.
+You will be refused entry if you do not adhere to hospital protocol. - use hand gel on arrival at the hospital - use hand gel again on arrival at the ward or department and ensure you are wearing a clinical face mask - use hand gel frequently during the time you are in the ward, especially if you touch anything or anyone (we ask that you avoid any unnecessary contacts and respect physical distancing) - maintain the recommended physical distance (2 metres) wherever possible even if the person has previously been in your household or social bubble.
 Chairs will be placed within the ward area please do not move chairs from their designated location.
-We fully understand this will be difficult for both you and your friend/relative, however it is a critical protective factor for both you, your friend/relative, staff and the wider community. - if you cough or sneeze, make sure you follow good hygiene practice - when leaving the ward, staff will instruct you in the safe disposal of your face mask use of hand gel and either escort or direct you from the ward.
-Visitors are advised to use hand gel again at the main exit prior to leaving the hospital, and wash their hands when they arrive home.
+We fully understand this will be difficult for both you and your friend/relative, however it is a critical protective factor for both you, your friend/relative, staff and the wider community. - if you cough or sneeze, make sure you follow good hygiene practice - you must wear your face mask at all times in clinical areas and a face mask/face covering in all other areas of the hospital.
+Only remove the face mask when leaving the hospital.
+Please follow safe disposal guidance on the removal of your face mask.
+You must use hand gel at the main exit prior to leaving the hospital, and wash your hands when you arrive home.

-Part of the process of being a Designated Visitor for someone in hospital includes being asked to provide your contact details; this is normal in the current circumstances and is to assist Public Health, Trace and Protect colleagues should there be a need to contact you.
+Part of the process of being a Designated Visitor for someone in hospital includes being asked to provide your contact details; this is normal in the current circumstances and is to assist Public Health, Test and Protect colleagues should there be a need to contact you.

 Consent will be asked to share your contact details with Public Health in the event of a Covid positive contact.
-Your details will be held in a secure location for a period of 21 days following the patient's discharge and then they will be destroyed.
+Following your last visit, your details will be held in a secure location for a period of 21 days and then they will be destroyed.